teatwig/nano-9/README.md

 - maybe adjust the proportions of the screen so that it's a landscape,
 - maybe use a color palette that best expresses their aesthetic,
+- maybe they need more buttons or access to a thumbstick,
 - or maybe port their game to a console.

 ### Why Rust?